betterscientificsoftware/bssw.io/Articles/Blog/TheGreatMigration.md

-# Continuous Technology Refreshment (CTR)
-### An introduction to CTR using recent tech refresh experiences on VisIt.
+# Continuous Technology Refreshment: An introduction using recent tech refresh experiences on VisIt

 **Hero Image:**
 <!--